Who Am I?

 Smiling woman with long dark hair, wearing a denim shirt, standing in front of a wooden fence.

-I’m Dr. Huong Diep, a psychologist, consultant, Returned Peace Corps Volunteer (RPVC), and someone who’s always been insatiably curious about people—their stories, their pain, and what helps them heal.
+Hi!
+I’m Dr. Huong Diep, a Board Certified Psychologist, Certified Financial Therapist™, Consultant, Author, Returned Peace Corps Volunteer (RPVC), and just someone who’s always been insatiably curious about people—their stories, their pain, and what helps them heal.

 I work from a strengths-based, values-oriented lens.
 I don’t pathologize.
 I don’t see you as broken.
 I believe we all have the inner wisdom and tools to move toward the lives we want, even if we don’t always know how to access them.

-Therapy with me blends evidence-based methods (CBT, EMDR, CPT, IFS) with mindfulness, acceptance work, cultural humility, and a whole lot of curiosity.
+Therapy with me blends evidence-based methods (CBT, EMDR, CPT, IFS) with mindfulness, somatic awareness, acceptance work, cultural humility, and a whole lot of curiosity.
 It’s tailored to your story, not just your symptoms.

 I specialize in working with: